Starbucks egg bites have nothing on this recipe! This Wonton Egg Bites Recipe is easy to make and super delicious.

 - hollandaise sauce

 - Preheat the oven to 375° F. Lightly spray a 12 cup muffin tin with olive oil and place two wonton wrappers in each cup.
 Rotate each wonton wrapper slightly to cover the whole cup.
+Bake the wonton wrappers for 5 minutes.

 - Whisk the eggs, milk, salt, and pepper in a mixing bowl until bubbles form on top.